Battery or Coil ignition system.

-Most of the modern spark ignition engines use battery ignition system.
+Most modern spark-ignition engines use a battery ignition system.
 The system consists of the following constituents:

 - Ignition switch.

 - Circuit/contact breaker.

 One terminal of the battery is grounded to the frame of the engine, and the other is connected through the ignition switch to one primary terminal of the ignition coil.
 The other primary terminal is connected to one end of the contact points to the ground.
 The primary circuit of the ignition breaker is together, and the switch is closed.
 The secondary terminal of the coil is connected to the central contact of the distributor and hence to the distributor rotor.